LPSN Investors Have Opportunity to Lead LivePerson, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 22, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN).
+LOS ANGELES, May 26, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN).

 Class Period: May 10, 2022 – March 16, 2023